Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: System Model

 To support spatial multiple access, the cell is uniformly divided into $N_{\rm s}$ sectors, each covering an angular width of $\frac{2\pi}{N_{\rm s}} $.
 A typical choice is $N_{\rm s}=3$~\cite{rebato2018multi,tse2005fundamentals}.
 Moreover, the \ac{BS} is equipped with $N_{\rm s}$ \acp{ULA}, each dedicated to one sector and consisting of $N$ antennas.
 Without loss of generality, our analysis focuses on a representative sector spanning the angular range $[-\frac{\pi}{N_{\rm s}},\frac{\pi}{N_{\rm s}}]$.
 The \ac{BS} allocates $N_{\rm a}$ limited \ac{RF} chains to this sector, where $N_{\rm a}\ll N$.

 Consider a fully loaded case where the number of potential users in the sector exceeds the number of available \ac{RF} chains.
 Therefore, in each time-frequency resource block, the BS selects and serves $N_{\rm a}$ users simultaneously, referred to as {\em active users}.
-Their locations are modeled as a \ac{BPP} $\Phi_{\rm a}$~\cite{BPP1,BPP2}, where $N_{\rm a}$ active users are i.i.d. distributed within the sector.\footnote{For modeling a fixed number of nodes in a finite region, the \ac{BPP} is more suitable than the \ac{PPP}~\cite{BPP1,BPP2}.} For clarity, we order the active users by their distance from the BS.
-Specifically, the $\kappa$-th active user is located at $\mathbf{u}_{\kappa}=[\theta_\kappa,r_\kappa]^{\mathsf{T}} \in \Phi_{\rm a}$, where $r_\kappa\le r_{\kappa'}$ if $\kappa\le \kappa'$ for $\kappa,\kappa'\in\mathcal{K} \triangleq \{1,...,N_{\rm a}\}$.
-Unless stated otherwise, we use polar coordinates in the following.
+Note that the spatial distribution of active users depends on both the underlying potential-user distribution and the user selection mechanism.
+We model the active users as a \ac{BPP}~\cite{BPP1,BPP2}, which is suitable for modeling a fixed number of nodes in a finite region and thus captures a representative active-user distribution for the subsequent analysis.
+We denote the \ac{BPP} as $\Psi_{\rm a}$, where $N_{\rm a}$ active users are i.i.d. distributed within the sector.